 The strategy of focusing on great reviews has paid off because there are now many online groups and community forums which evangelise for Tesla.
 The people in such groups are inspired by the social mission behind the company and feel they are making a difference to the planet so they don’t just like the brand, they are passionate about it.

 A more affordable car for the early majority

 After launching the premium Roadstar, which was a rather expensive car, Tesla was able to channel the earnings into the development of a more affordable car for a larger market.
 This was shipped at around half the price of the Roadstar.

 The other models are the S, X and 3.
 According to a Musk blog post, “New technology in any field takes a few versions to optimize before reaching the mass market, and in this case it is competing with 150 years and trillions of dollars spent on gasoline cars.”

-Source used for this blog article (Elon Musk: The Life, Lessons and Rules for Success, Influential Individuals)
+The main source for this blog article is Elon Musk: The Life, Lessons and Rules for Success, Influential Individuals.

 For help with your marketing strategy and integrated marketing activities, please get in touch.